Date - 2 November 2021 | Barcelona, Spain

 **Tickets must be bought alongside a 2-day conference ticket**

-- Beginning-of-life: Quantis will host a session on the Life Cycle Assessment (LCA) of biobased materials, which will start with an interactive game on the life cycle of bioplastics and will be followed by a presentation on the LCA of biobased products (1st, 2nd and 3rd generation).
+- Beginning-of-life: Quantis will host a session on the Life Cycle Assessment (LCA) of biobased materials, which will start with an interactive game on the life cycle of bioplastics and will be followed by a presentation on the LCA of biobased products.
 Quantis will guide you through the relevant terminology, different feedstock types for biobased products and present a case study comparing different bioplastics.

 - Use-phase: How can bioplastics improve the sustainability of your packaging in the ‘use-phase’ of the product/package: Total Corbion PLA will present PLA as an example of a commercial bioplastic.